emulatoreggs/emulatoreggs/docs/index.md

 ## Contributions

-Emuguinpedia is always looking for contributors to add new wiki pages and enhance the documentation.
+EmulatorEggs is always looking for contributors to add new wiki pages and enhance the documentation.
 This wiki is hosted on a public Gitlab page, pull requests welcome.

 ## Steam Deck and Game Mode

 Many of the sections on this wiki will cover "Game Mode" specific steps.
 These steps will only be applicable if you are using a Steam Deck, a distro with "Game Mode" support (Bazzite, Nobara, Manjaro, etc.), or if you have installed "Game Mode" on your own (through the Gamescope package, [https://github.com/ValveSoftware/gamescope](https://github.com/ValveSoftware/gamescope)).

-## Frontends
+## Front-Ends

-This wiki will cover how to configure and set up frontends which can be used to launch and manage your ROMs.
-Sections may include specific steps on how to configure an emulator for a fron-end.
+This wiki will cover how to configure and set up front-ends which can be used to launch and manage your ROMs.
+Sections may include specific steps on how to configure an emulator for a front-end.

-If you have created a frontend or would like to see a frontend page, pull requests are welcome to cover additional frontends on the wiki.
+If you have created a front-end or would like to see a front-end page, pull requests are welcome to cover additional front-ends on the wiki.

 ## Disclaimer

 This wiki does not seek to be a replacement for official emulation documentation but rather fill in the gaps.
-When possible, pages will link to official documentation and encourage the use of the original documentation.
+When possible, pages will link to official documentation and encourage the use of the original documentation when possible.

 Emulator developers are more than welcome to take the work here and use it in their own documentation.